coolbutuseless/eventloop/README.md

 #~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 # Set up the global variables which store the state of the world
-#  'drawing'  Currently drawing?
+#  'drawing' = Is the mouse button currently pressed?
+#  last_x/last_y  = the last mouse position is manually saved every time
+#                 the callback function runs.
 #~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 drawing <- FALSE
 last_x  <- NA
 last_y  <- NA

 #~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-# The main 'draw' function - his function is called repeatedly within the eventloop.
-#
+#' Callback function - 'draw()'
+#'
-# If 'event' is not NULL, then it means that the user interacted with the
+#' If 'event' is not NULL, then it means that the user interacted with the
+#' display.
+#'
-# display.
-The following events have an effect on the canvas:
+#' The following events are handled by this callback:
-#  - hold mouse to set drawing mode
+#'  - hold mouse to set drawing mode
-#  - releasing the mouse button stops drawing mode
+#'  - releasing the mouse button stops drawing mode
-#  - pressing SPACE clears the canvas
+#'  - pressing SPACE clears the canvas
+#'
+#' Press ESC to quit.
+#'
+#' @param event The event from the graphics device.
+Is NULL when no event
+#'        occurred.
+Otherwise has `type` element set to:
+#'        `event$type = 'mouse_down'`
+#'               - an event in which a mouse button was pressed
+#'               - `event$button` gives the index of the button
+#'        `event$type = 'mouse_up'`
+#'               - a mouse button was released
+#'        `event$type = 'key_press'`
+#'               - a key was pressed
+#'               - `event$char` holds the character as string
+#'               - `event$int` holds the integer representation
+#' @param mouse_x,mouse_y current location of mouse within window.
+If mouse is
+#'        not within window, this will be set to the last available coordinates
+#' @param frame_num integer count of which frame this is
+#' @param fps_actual,fps_target the curent framerate and the framerate specified
+#'        by the user
+#' @param dev_width,dev_height the width and height of the output device.
+Note:
+#'        this does not cope well if you resize the window
+#' @param ... any extra arguments ignored
 #~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 draw <- function(event, mouse_x, mouse_y, ...) {